22/09/2017 0 Comments

 Train your dog to “leave it” when ordered to do so.

-Visit Brimley-Lawrence Animal Clinic For a Walk-In Appointment If Your Dog Is Experiencing Discomfort
+Visit Our Animal Clinic for a Walk-In Appointment If Your Dog Is Experiencing Discomfort